 These are our favorite alphabet books.
 Ok, to be more correct, I didn’t mind reading these books incessantly to my child.

-The first children’s book we ever purchased and still a favorite!
+This first children’s book we ever purchased and is still a favorite!
 Toddlers will love lifting the flaps and pulling the tabs.

 The book completely lives up to its title!
 My kids loved pulling the tabs and lifting the flaps!
 This was the book responsible for teaching all my kids their letters.

-A Was An Apple Pie by Etienne Delessert.
+A Was Once an Apple Pie by Etienne Delessert

 Finally, an alphabet book with both upper and lower case letters plus beautiful illustrations, but beware, it will make you hungry for apple pie!

 A is for ?
-A Photographers’s Alphabet of Animals by Henry Horenstein.
+A Photographers’ Alphabet of Animals by Henry Horenstein

 You and your child will have fun guessing which animal from Horenstein’s wonderful photographs.

-Chicka Chica Boom Boom by Bill Martin Jr.
+Chicka Chicka Boom Boom by Bill Martin Jr. and John Archambault, illustrated by Lois Ehlert

 A fun rhyming book that is easy to memorize and chant all day long!

-My neighbor with two small boys highly recommend this book. [ages 3-7]
+My neighbor with two small boys highly recommends this book.

 If your child is very interested in dinosaurs, this is a great book because each letter is about a dinosaur with a paragraph of interesting information to captivate both child and adult.